bids-standard/bids-specification/src/03-modality-agnostic-files.md

    }
 ) }}

-If a derived dataset is stored as a subdirectory of the raw dataset, then the `Name` field of the first `GeneratedBy` object MUST be a substring of the derived dataset directory name.
+If a derived dataset is stored as a sub-directory of the raw dataset, then the `Name` field of the first `GeneratedBy` object MUST be a substring of the derived dataset directory name.
 That is, in a directory `<dataset>/derivatives/<pipeline>[-<variant>]/`, the first `GeneratedBy` object should have a `Name` of `<pipeline>`.